ksu-cis300-master/Homework-2-S24-Instructions-Scheduler/index.md

 - An indexer always has the name **this**.
 - **this** is always followed by a nonempty parameter list enclosed in square brackets.
 In this case, the parameter list will consist of two **int** parameters giving a day within the schedule and a task number.

 The type of the indexer should be **string**.
-It should have a **get** accessor that returns the element of the **string\[&nbsp;\]\[&nbsp;\]** field corresponding to the given day and task.
+It should have a **get** accessor that returns the element of the **string\[&nbsp;\]\[&nbsp;\]** field corresponding to the given day (where the first day is indicated by 0) and task.
 This will allow user code to get the name of the worker assigned to the given task on the given day by indexing into the schedule with the day and task number, as if the schedule were a 2-dimensional array.
 The indexer should not have a **set** accessor.

 #### 6.4.4.
 A private method to get a WorkerQueue containing the Workers

 This method should be **static**; hence, it won't be able to access the field, the property, or the indexer (you won't need any of these).
 It should take as its only parameter a **Worker[&nbsp;]** containing the workers to place into the queue.
 It should return a **WorkerQueue** containing these workers.
-As you place each worker into the queue, set its **TimesScheduled** to 0.
+As you place each worker into the queue, set its **TimesScheduled** property to 0.

 #### 6.4.5.
 A private method to build a single day of the schedule

 This method should also be **static**.
 It should take as its parameters a **WorkerQueue** containing the workers to schedule and an **int** giving the number of tasks.
 It should return a **string[&nbsp;]** whose length is the number of tasks.
-Element *i* of this array should give the name of the worker assigned task *i*, where *i* is a nonnegative integer less than the number of tasks.
+Element *i* of this array should give the name of the worker assigned to task *i*, where *i* is a nonnegative integer less than the number of tasks.
 Follow the algorithm provided in [Section 4.
 Scheduling Algorithm and Data Structures](#4.
 Scheduling Algorithm and Data Structures).
 If no qualified worker is found for some task, place the empty string into the corresponding location of the array to be returned.
 Whenever a qualified worker is added to the schedule, increment its **TimesScheduled** property.

 #### 6.4.6.
 Constructor